Relaxation theory for perturbed many-body quantum systems versus numerics and experiment: Variance of the time evolution

 Next, the random variables $v_{\alpha i}$ are defined according to

 and we adopt the approximations

-for the averages appearing on the right hand side of (\ref{s1231})-(\ref{s1254}).
+for the averages appearing on the right-hand side of (\ref{s1231})-(\ref{s1254}).
 Again, in all those averages the 8 indices $i,j,k,l,i',j',k',l'$ actually amount to coinciding pairs.
 In the remaining cases where the four indices $m,n,m',n'$ are not pairwise distinct, only a smaller set of indices $\alpha\in\{1,...,\beta\}$ with $\beta<4$ is actually needed.

-After introducing (\ref{s1550}) into (\ref{s1570}) (or its counterparts if $m,n,m',n'$ are not pairwise distinct), the averages in (\ref{s1231})-(\ref{s1254}) can be explicitly evaluated by means of the Isserlis theorem (\ref{c4}) together with (\ref{s1500}) and (\ref{s1510}).
-(Due to (\ref{s1320})-(\ref{s1390}) not all of them are actually needed.)
+After introducing (\ref{s1550}) into (\ref{s1570}) (or its counterparts if $m,n,m',n'$ are not pairwise distinct), the averages in (\ref{s1231})--(\ref{s1254}) can be explicitly evaluated by means of the Isserlis theorem (\ref{c4}) together with (\ref{s1500}) and (\ref{s1510}).
+(Due to (\ref{s1320})--(\ref{s1390}) not all of them are actually needed.)
 Finally, one is left with evaluating (\ref{s1300}) and (\ref{s1310}).
 These calculations are in principle not very difficult, but in practice they amount to a daunting task due to the huge number of different terms.
 Omitting the details of those very lengthy calculations, the main results are as follows:

 The second moment in (\ref{s1300}) is dominated by the contributions of the summands $\tilde\LL_\nu$ with indices $\nu\in\{1,2,7,8\}$.
 To leading order, they exactly cancel the corresponding dominating contributions to the last term in (\ref{s1020}) which one obtains via (\ref{s1211}).
-All the remaining contributions by the two terms on the right hand side of (\ref{s1020}) are found to be of subleading order in the small parameter $s$ from (\ref{x10}) and (\ref{x10a}).
+All the remaining contributions by the two terms on the right hand side of (\ref{s1020}) are found to be of subleading order in the small parameter $s$ from (\ref{x10}) and (\ref{eq:SmallParam}).
 Yet another flurry of subleading order terms arises for the same reasons as discussed below (\ref{s650a}).
 Explicitly, one finally arrives at the upper bound (\ref{s1021}).
 As a first, rather conservative estimate for the constant $c$ in (\ref{s1021}) we furthermore obtained $c\leq \ord(10^3)$.
 It seems likely that this rough upper bound could still be substantially reduced by painstakingly searching among the very numerous contributions to (\ref{s1211}) and (\ref{s1300}) for terms which cancel each other partially or even completely.
 Here, we have confined ourselves to separately bounding every single term relatively generously and without taking into account possible cancellations.
 Even in this case, our detailed calculations extended over a very large number of pages.